 Doing It Right

-Each of the stores offers multiple Lucidiom kiosks with the Luci scrapbooking software, which are hooked to Fuji Frontier minilabs.
+Each of the stores offers multiple photo kiosks, which are hooked to Fuji Frontier minilabs.
 The kiosks are also connected to wide-format Epson printers, so customers can even create scrapbook pages as posters.
 Customers can sit at the kiosks and order prints, create scrapbook pages, burn images to CD, and more.

 Bedford’s also has in-house digital artists who do photo restoration work, as well as creative graphics.

-With multiple locations, Bedford has to differentiate its product mix for each store.
-The Little Rock store is the largest and sells more cameras and photography products than those located in Ft.
-Smith or Northwest Arkansas.
-The Ft.
-Smith area has more professional photographers, and so it stocks more lighting equipment and studio accessories.
+With multiple locations, Bedford's has to differentiate its product mix for each store.
+The Oklahoma City store is the largest and sells more cameras and photography products than those located in Arkansas & Missouri.
+The Little Rock area has more professional photographers, and so it stocks more lighting equipment and studio accessories.
 Rogers is home to a large number of retirees, as well as the corporate offices for Wal-Mart and its vendors, and tends to stock a different mix of products.
 When asked about growing up in Wal-Mart’s back yard, Stan says, “Never fear them…always respect them.”